cabforum/servercert/docs/BR.md

 * CAA checking is optional for certificates for which a Certificate Transparency Precertificate (see [Section 7.1.2.9](#7129-precertificate-profile)) was created and logged in at least two public logs, and for which CAA was checked at time of Precertificate issuance.
 * CAA checking is optional for certificates issued by a Technically Constrained Subordinate CA Certificate as set out in [Section 7.1.2.3](#7123-technically-constrained-non-tls-subordinate-ca-certificate-profile) or [Section 7.1.2.5](#7125-technically-constrained-tls-subordinate-ca-certificate-profile), where the lack of CAA checking is an explicit contractual provision in the contract with the Applicant.

+CAs are permitted to treat a record lookup failure as permission to issue if:

+* the failure is outside the CA's infrastructure; and
+* the lookup has been retried at least once; and
+* the CA has confirmed that the domain is "Insecure" as defined in [RFC 4035 Section 4.3](https://datatracker.ietf.org/doc/html/rfc4035#section-4.3) (i.e., the CA's DNS resolver does not expect a DNSSEC signature for the zone containing the domain due to the presence of a covering, DNSSEC-validated NSEC or NSEC3 record).

+CAs MUST document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback to the CA/Browser Forum on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
+CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.

 ##### 3.2.2.8.1 DNSSEC Validation of CAA Records

 DNSSEC validation back to the ICANN DNSSEC root trust anchor MUST be performed on all DNS queries associated with CAA lookups.
 The DNS resolver used for all DNS queries associated with CAA record lookups MUST be a "security-aware resolver" as defined in [RFC 4035 Section 4](https://datatracker.ietf.org/doc/html/rfc4035#section-4) and MUST be compliant with [RFC 6840](https://datatracker.ietf.org/doc/html/rfc6840).

-CAs MUST document potential issuances that were prevented by a CAA record in sufficient detail to provide feedback to the CA/Browser Forum on the circumstances, and SHOULD dispatch reports of such issuance requests to the contact(s) stipulated in the CAA iodef record(s), if present.
-CAs are not expected to support URL schemes in the iodef record other than mailto: or https:.
+DNSSEC-validation errors (e.g., SERVFAIL) MUST NOT be treated as permission to issue.

 #### 3.2.2.9 Multi-Perspective Issuance Corroboration